tinygo-org/tinygo-site/content/docs/reference/microcontrollers/boards/pico2-w.md

 ## Notes

-You can use the USB port to the Pico as a serial port.
+You can use the USB port to the Pico2 as a serial port.

+### Programmable Input/Output (PIO)

-TinyGo has support for the RP2350's on-board Programmable Input/Output (PIO) block.
+TinyGo has support for the RP2040's on-board Programmable Input/Output (PIO) block.

 For more informantion, see [https://github.com/tinygo-org/pio](https://github.com/tinygo-org/pio)

+### WiFi

+You can use the onboard wireless chip for WiFi using the CYW43439 package.

+For more information, see [https://github.com/soypat/cyw43439](https://github.com/soypat/cyw43439)

+### Bluetooth

-You can use the onboard wireless chip using the TinyGo Bluetooth package.
+You can also use the onboard wireless chip for Bluetooth Low Energy using the TinyGo Bluetooth package.

-For more informantion, see [https://github.com/tinygo-org/bluetooth](https://github.com/tinygo-org/bluetooth)
+For more information, see [https://github.com/tinygo-org/bluetooth](https://github.com/tinygo-org/bluetooth)